Upload-Academy/azerothcore-daisy/README.md

 So you might replace `organisation` with your GitHub username and `pack_name` with something that describes your Pack's objectives in a few words.

-Manually, you can do this:
+Or you can create a pack manually, like this:

 1. Create (via any structure you like) a `pack.yaml` (or whatever name you like) file under `packs/` (I recommend: `username/pack_title/pack.yaml`)
 1. Use the above example to structure your Pack's information: `source` and `build` are critical